DataDog/system-tests/docs/scenarios/parametric.md

 - `test_library.start_span` creates a new span using the shared HTTP interface.
 - The request is sent to a HTTP server by language.
 Implementations can be found in `utils/build/docker/<lang>/parametric`.
 More information in [Http Server Implementations](#http-server-implementations).
 - Data is flushed to the test agent after the with test_library block closes.
-- Data is retrieved using the `test_agent` fixture and asserted on.
+- Traces are retrieved using the `test_agent` fixture and we assert that they look the way we'd expect.

 ## Usage